hbisheng/EmotionLog/README.md

 ### Functions
 - Questionnaire module
-	1. Join certain experiments by entering the invitation code (provided by the experimenter)
+	1. Join certain experiments by entering the invitation code (provided by the experimenter).
 	2. Deliver notifications to the user at the time when the questionnaire should be answered.
 	3. Submit the questionnaire answers to the server.
 - Wristband module
 	1. Connect to a customized wristband, download the biological data(heart rate, motion e.g.) of the user, and upload the data to the server.
 	2. Configure the wristband.